 Our business has historically been subject to fluctuations in the price of our products and market demand for them, caused by general and regional economic cycles, raw material and energy price fluctuations, competition and other factors.
 The timing, magnitude and duration of these cycles and the resulting price fluctuations are difficult to predict.
 For example, we experienced a weakened economic environment in national and international metals markets, including a sharp decrease in silicon metal prices in all major markets from late 2014 to late 2017.
-During the second half of 2018 and throughout 2019, we experienced the most dramatic decline in prevailing prices of our products, which adversely affected our results.
-Any decline in the global silicon metal, manganese- and silicon-based alloys industries, including as a result of the COVID-19 pandemic, could have a material adverse effect on our business, results of operations and financial condition.
+Throughout 2019 and 2020, we experienced the most dramatic decline in prevailing prices of our products, which adversely affected our results.
+Declines in the global silicon metal, manganese- and silicon-based alloys industries, including as a result of the COVID-19 pandemic, have had a material adverse effect on our business, results of operations and financial condition.